https://invisible-island.net/ncurses/man/

 and column coordinates (y, x), with the upper left corner as (0, 0).
 A

-window called stdscr, the same size as the terminal screen, is always
+window called stdscr, by default the same size as the terminal screen,

 A curses library does not manage overlapping windows (but see below).